czbiohub-sf/portable-luminometer/docs/UserManual.md

 After the subtraction is completed, the signal is now gated and the averaged datapoints can themselves be averaged together to produce a single number, and because our final answer is the result of averaging multiple independent samples, the standard error of the mean can be reported as a statistical measure of the uncertainty due to counting statistics of dark current shot noise.

-Finally, there is a residual shutter-induced voltage offset corresponding to a difference in gated signal that occurs even in the absence of a sample or background light.
-This residual offset must be calibrated
+Finally, there is a residual shutter-induced voltage offset (of unknown root cause) corresponding to a difference in gated signal that occurs even in the absence of a sample or background light.
+This residual offset must be calibrated out by performing a dark measurement prior to making real measurements.
+The offset is stored in memory and automatically subtracted from future measurements.
+The residual offset is not saved after powering down.

 ## Operation Guide